 An analysis of variance (ANOVA) model is a popular method for producing the p-values used for inference.
 ANOVA models are a special case of linear regression.

 There are many examples of predictive models that cannot (or at least should not) be used for inference.
-Even if probabilistic assumptions were made for the data, the nature of the KNN model makes the math required for inference intractable.
+Even if probabilistic assumptions were made for the data, the nature of the K-nearest neighbors model, for example, makes the math required for inference intractable.

 There is an additional connection between the types of models.
 While the primary purpose of descriptive and inferential models might not be related to prediction, the predictive capacity of the model should not be ignored.
-For example, logistic regression is a popular model for data where the outcome is qualitative with two possible values.
+For example, logistic regression is a popular model for data in which the outcome is qualitative with two possible values.
 It can model how variables are related to the probability of the outcomes.
-When used in an inferential manner, there is usually an abundance of attention paid to the statistical qualities of the model.
-For example, analysts tend to strongly focus on the selection of which independent variables are contained in the model.
-Many iterations of model building are usually used to determine a minimal subset of independent variables that have a “statistically significant” relationship to the outcome variable.
-This is usually achieved when all of the p-values for the independent variables are below some value (e.g. 0.05).
-From here, the analyst typically focuses on making qualitative statements about the relative influence that the variables have on the outcome (e.g., “There is a statistically significant relationship between age and the odds of heart disease.”).
+When used inferentially, an abundance of attention is paid to the statistical qualities of the model.
+For example, analysts tend to strongly focus on the selection of independent variables contained in the model.
+Many iterations of model building may be used to determine a minimal subset of independent variables that have a “statistically significant” relationship to the outcome variable.
+This is usually achieved when all of the p-values for the independent variables are below a certain value (e.g., 0.05).
+From here, the analyst may focus on making qualitative statements about the relative influence that the variables have on the outcome (e.g., “There is a statistically significant relationship between age and the odds of heart disease.”).

-This can be dangerous when statistical significance is used as the only measure of model quality.
-It is possible that this statistically optimized model has poor model accuracy, or performs poorly on some other measure of predictive capacity.
+However, this approach can be dangerous when statistical significance is used as the only measure of model quality.
+It is possible that this statistically optimized model has poor model accuracy, or it performs poorly on some other measure of predictive capacity.
 While the model might not be used for prediction, how much should inferences be trusted from a model that has significant p-values but dismal accuracy?
 Predictive performance tends to be related to how close the model’s fitted values are to the observed data.

 If a model has limited fidelity to the data, the inferences generated by the model should be highly suspect.
 In other words, statistical significance may not be sufficient proof that a model is appropriate.

-This may seem intuitively obvious, but is often ignored in real-world data analysis.
+This may seem intuitively obvious, but it is often ignored in real-world data analysis.

-Before proceeding, we outline here some additional terminology related to modeling and data.
-These descriptions are intended to be helpful as you read this book but not exhaustive.
+Before proceeding, we will outline additional terminology related to modeling and data.
+These descriptions are intended to be helpful as you read this book, but they are not exhaustive.